totalslacker-civ6mods/Historical-Victories/README.md

    - Have the highest tourism

 ### CIVILIZATION_CREE
-1. Great Plains : None
+1. Great Plains : End of Industrial Era
    - Promote 1 Okihtcitaw unit to level 8
    - Build 10 Mekewap improvements
    - Control the most plains terrain
-2. Iron Confederacy : None
+2. Iron Confederacy : End of Industrial Era
    - Form 5 alliances
    - Have a trading post in every city
    - Have a trading post with every player on your continent